• ECTS

 1. Reminders

-• Modeling of a line, propagation equation and its solutions
+• Line modeling, propagation equation and solutions

 • Reflection coefficient, characteristic impedance, standing wave ratio

-• Description of the chart
+• Description of the abacus

-• Use of the abacus
+• Using the abacus

 3. Lossy lines